khanhvynguyen/Term_Deposit_Prediction_ML/README.md

 # 3. Usage

 - Download or clone this project
-- Run [the Jupyter notebook](https://github.com/khanhvynguyen/Term_Deposit_Prediction_ML/blob/main/term_deposit_prediction.ipynb), which walks through the process of Exploratory Data Analysis (EDA), Pre-processing, Modeling, and Evaluation of the model.
+- Run [the Jupyter notebook](https://github.com/khanhvynguyen/Term_Deposit_Prediction_ML/blob/main/term_deposit_prediction.ipynb), which walks through the process of Exploratory Data Analysis (EDA), Pre-processing, Modeling (Logistic regression, XGBoost, LightGBM), Evaluation, and Feature importance (using SHAP) of the model .
 - Use the trained models to predict the outcome of new phone calls.